Where is Bansko

 Bansko is a small town 2.5 hours south of Sofia.
 Located in a valley between 2 mountain ranges, it has a hot summer, and cold winter.
-It’s mostly known as a ski resort town.
-In the past decade or so, development has really started to take hold.
+Bansko is mostly known as a ski resort town, in fact it’s one of Europe’s most popular budget ski destination.
+Because of its reputation as a ski destination, development is going at a rapid pace.
 Some (by that I mean, ‘I’), think that it has completely gone overboard.

 From our condo complex we could see rows after rows of similar 3-4 story condo buildings.
 Each containing 20-30 units?
 It’s hard to imagine them full.
 As a matter of fact, walking around town I could see that some look finished but unoccupied with dusty windows and overgrown yards.

 Bansko is highly popular with Brits and Russians.
 They’ve been buying up real estate here like peanuts.
 It is still amazingly cheap especially with all of the new development, prices have come down in recent years.
 A 1-bedroom apartment like the one we’re renting is being sold for 25k euros!

 As a ski destination, I’m sure Bansko comes alive in winter time and it’ll look and feel completely different then.
 But Bansko in the middle of the summer has that barely-awake feeling with half of the stores and restaurants closed for the season.
 The heat of the day renders the streets empty of pedestrians.

 We spent a month in Bulgaria because we needed to leave the Schengen area after our 5 month stay in Berlin.
 It’s close to the mountains, it’s cheap, and we’d never been to Bulgaria.

 Hikers and outdoor lovers come here in the summer because Bansko is located at the entrance of Pirin National Park, Bulgaria’s most striking national park.
 Bansko is also a convenient base to explore the wine country in Melnik as well as Bulgaria’s most famous monasteries.